ibnuda/fpmortals/manuscript/complete.md

     ...
 ~~~~~~~~

-A> `<*>` is the Advanced TIE Fighter, as flown by Darth Vader.
-Appropriate since it
-A> looks like an angry parent.
-A>
 A> Mari kita anggap `<*>` sebagai pesawat TIE dari Star Wars.

-It is worth taking a moment to consider what that means for a simple data
-structure like `Option[A]`, having the following implementation of `.ap`

 Implikasi dari hal ini adalah struktur data sederhana seperti `Option[A]`
 juga mempunyai implementasi `.ap`